 You can of course regain control and give the ad networks better targeting signals by setting up specific campaigns via whitelists of sub-publishers and direct your ads at each of these segments.

-By studying the value each segment generates through looking at Sales and retention figures from the store consoles, you can identify opportunities for growth, such as increasing spend with specific sub-publishers that seem promising.
+By studying the value each segment generates through looking at Sales and retention figures from the store consoles, you can identify opportunities for mobile app growth, such as increasing spend with specific sub-publishers that seem promising.
 Or even expanding campaigns with similar sub-publishers using the same context (like finding more hidden object games for your hidden object funnel).

-So with contextual audience segmentation, you’re regaining critical knowledge on who your top audiences are, where they really come from, and which are impacting growth.
+So with contextual audience segmentation, you’re regaining critical knowledge on who your top audiences are, where they really come from, and which are impacting mobile growth.

 - Native and lab product page testing